Gray-Box Nonlinear Feedback Optimization: Problem Formulation and Preliminaries

 \subsection{Preliminaries of Gradient Estimation}

-Various model-free feedback optimization controllers (e.g., \cite{chen2020model,tang2023zeroth,he2022model}) exploit zeroth-order optimization\cite{liu2020primer}.
-Their underlying key idea is to iteratively update in the direction of negative gradient estimates.
-Such estimates are constructed from function evaluations and random exploration vectors.
+Various model-free feedback optimization controllers \cite{chen2020model,tang2023zeroth,he2022model} exploit zeroth-order optimization\cite{nesterov2017random}.
+Their underlying idea is to iteratively update in the direction of negative gradient estimates, which are constructed from function evaluations and random exploration vectors.
+Consider a function $\xi: \mathbb{R}^p \to \mathbb{R}$.
+Let $\delta > 0$ be a smoothing parameter.
+A smooth approximation $\xi_{\delta}$ of $\xi$ is